 The motor oil you use should meet the viscosity and service ratings recommended in your vehicle owner's manual.
-Most engines today are factory-filled with 5W-30 because 5W-30 improves cold starting, fuel economy and allows the oil to reach critical upper valvetrain components in overhead cam engines more quickly than heavier viscosity oils.
+Most engines today are factory-filled with 5W-20 because 5W-20 improves cold starting, fuel economy and allows the oil to reach critical upper valvetrain components in overhead cam engines more quickly than heavier viscosity oils.
 Some European cars specify 0W-20.
-Most vehicle manufacturers also approve 10W-30 for year-round driving.
+Most vehicle manufacturers also approve 5W-30 and 10W-30 for year-round driving.
 But heavier grades such as 20W-40, 20W-50, straight 30W, etc. are formulated for higher temperatures and loads, and are too thick for cold weather driving.
-Extremely thin oils such as 5W-20 and even 0W-20 are for very cold weather only.
-As for choosing a type of oil, there are three basic types: conventional, synthetic and synthetic blends.
+Using a heavier viscosity oil in a late mode vehicle with variable valve timing may adversely affect the operation of the cam phasers and set a trouble code.
+So follow the viscosity recommendations in your owners manual.

 Conventional mineral oils are refined from crude stock and treated with additives such as detergents, viscosity improvers, anti-wear agents and corrosion, oxidation and foam inhibitors to improve their performance.
 Many conventional motors oils today such as 5W-20 actually contain high quality base oils similar to those used in synthetic products.

-Synthetics are man-made and engineered to provide the best possible lubrication under the widest range of operating conditions, including extreme temperatures both hot and cold.
+Synthetics are man-made and highly refined to provide the best possible lubrication under the widest range of operating conditions, including extreme temperatures both hot and cold.
 Synthetic oils can withstand conditions that cause ordinary oils to oxidize and break down.
 They provide superior high-temperature protection, easier cold-weather starting and reduced friction for better fuel economy.

 But synthetics are expensive so synthetic blends are also available as a more affordable alternative.
 A blend obviously can't deliver the full benefits of a 100 percent pure synthetic, but it's certainly a step up from a conventional oil.
 You can also create your own "blend" by mixing one or more quarts of syntehtic oil with conventional oil when refilling your crankcase after changing the oil.

-Motor oil is a high-volume product because it needs to be changed regularly.
-Heat, wear particles from the engine and combustion blowby contaminants all cause the oil to break down as the miles accumulate.
+Motor oil can be recycled and re-refined, but it doesn't last forever in an engine.
+Heat, wear particles from the engine and combustion blowby contaminants all cause the additves in motor oil to break down as the miles accumulate.
 Because of this, the oil eventually needs to be changed.
 Auto maker recommendations can vary from the traditional 3000 miles up to 10,000 miles or more depending on operating conditions.

-Some new vehicles don't even have a recommended change interval at all and rely instead on an "oil monitor" system to signal when a change is needed.
+Some new vehicles do not even have a recommended service interval for changing the oil and filter.
+They use an "oil monitor" system to let you know when your oil should be changed.

-Under ideal operating conditions, the oil change light may not come on for up to 10,000 miles or more - but that's under ideal operating conditions only.
-Most vehicles operate under "severe service" conditions in regular city traffic.
+Under ideal operating conditions, the oil change light may not come on for up to 10,000 miles or more on some vehicles - but that's under ideal operating conditions only.
+Many vehicles operate under "severe service" conditions in regular city traffic.
 Severe service includes short-trip driving (seven miles or less, especially during cold weather), extended idling, towing a trailer or driving in dusty conditions.

 For manual transmissions and differentials, a single 80 or 90 weight gear oil or a multi-viscosity gear oil may be required.
-But some manual transmissions, transaxles and power steering systems, Dexron II or III ATF may be the specified lubricant.
+But many manual transmissions, transaxles and power steering systems specify ATF for lubrication.
 Some vehicles that have limited-slip differentials require a special type of oil for the clutch packs.

 Other special lubricants that may be required for certain jobs include: moly-based brake grease for lubricating calipers and shoe pads; silicone brake grease for lubricating caliper and wheel cylinder pistons and seals; white lithium grease for lubricating door hinges, cables and other sliding mechanisms; dielectric grease for lubricating and protecting spark plug boots and electrical connectors; and anti-seize for spark plugs, oxygen sensors and fasteners.